Meet the Staff

 “Thankful for another day, another chance” – Unknown

-One of Tom's favorite quotes:
+One of Crystal’s favorite quotes:

 person with black hair and red top